-PROPOSAL NO. 4-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL NO. 5 - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has appointed, subject to Shareholder ratification, EY to serve as our independent registered public accounting firm and to audit our financial statements for the fiscal year ending December 31, 2020.
+The Audit Committee has reappointed, subject to Shareholder ratification, EY to serve as our independent registered public accounting firm and to audit our financial statements for the fiscal year ending December 31, 2021.
 Management requests that our Shareholders ratify the appointment of EY.
 If the appointment of EY is not ratified by the Shareholders, EY shall continue to serve as our independent registered public accounting firm until a successor is appointed.

-EY was our independent registered public accounting firm for the fiscal year ended December 31, 2019.
-EY is expected to have a representative attend the Meeting to answer appropriate questions and to make a statement if he or she desires.
+EY was our independent registered public accounting firm for the fiscal year ended December 31, 2020.
+EY is expected to have a representative attend the Annual Meeting to be available to respond to appropriate questions and to make a statement if he or she desires.

-Information regarding the fees paid to our independent registered public accounting firms in 2019 and 2018 and our pre-approval policies relating to such fees is discussed in the "Independent Registered Public Accounting Firm" section of this Proxy Statement/Circular.
+Information regarding the fees paid to our independent registered public accounting firms in 2020 and 2019 and our pre-approval policies relating to such fees is discussed in the "Independent Registered Public Accounting Firm" section of this Proxy Statement/Circular.

-The approval of this Proposal No. 4 requires a majority of the votes cast at the Meeting.
+The approval of this Proposal No. 5 requires a majority of the votes cast at the Annual Meeting.
 For purposes of determining the number of votes cast, only the Common Shares voting "FOR" or "WITHHOLD" will be counted.

-Our Board of Directors recommends that our Shareholders vote FOR the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Our Board recommends that our Shareholders vote FOR the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2021.